Operation Gearbox: Naval operations, 1940–1941

-The Germans left the Svalbard islands alone during the invasion of Norway in 1940.
+The Germans left the Svalbard islands alone during the Norwegian campaign in 1940.
 Apart from a few Norwegians taking passage on Allied ships, little changed; wireless stations on the islands continued to broadcast weather reports.
 From 25 July to 9 August 1940, the cruiser Admiral Hipper sailed from Trondheim to search the area from Tromsø to Bear Island and Svalbard to intercept British ships returning from Petsamo but found only a Finnish freighter.
 On 12 July 1941, the Admiralty was ordered to assemble a force of ships to operate in the Arctic, in co-operation with the USSR, despite objections from Admiral John (Jack) Tovey, commander of the Home Fleet, who preferred to operate further south, where there were more targets and better air cover.

 Rear-admirals Philip Vian and Geoffrey Miles flew to Polyarnoe and Miles established a British military mission in Moscow.
 Vian reported that Murmansk was close to German held territory, that its air defences were inadequate and that the prospects of offensive operations on German shipping were poor.
 Vian was sent to look at the west coast of Spitsbergen, the main island of Svalbard, which was mostly ice-free and 450 mi from northern Norway, to assess its potential as a base.
 The cruisers and and two destroyers departed Iceland on 27 July but Vian judged the apparent advantages of Spitsbergen as a base to be exaggerated.
 The force closed on the Norwegian coast twice and each time was discovered by Luftwaffe reconnaissance aircraft.